Topics

 Email volume is too high

-Subscribers are tired of receiving too many emails.
+Subscribers get tired of receiving too many emails.
 Send too many and they won’t hesitate to unsubscribe from your email list.

 According to a Marketing Sherpa survey, the top reason why contacts unsubscribe from email lists is that they’re receiving too many emails in general (26%).
 The third most frequent reason was receiving too many emails from a specific company (19%).